Pointshock/Mushroom-Identification-Encoding/README.md

 Created by Chris Tomaskovic

 This is a ML application that identifies mushrooms based off of encoded data.
-It utilizes data from an Excel file.
+It utilizes data from a csv file.
 It then gives an accuracy score.